Complete poker terminology: all poker terms

 BSS (Big Stack Strategy) – it is a non-scientific name of the play strategy with a 100BB stack.
 The name is taken as the opposite name of SSS.

 Bubble – it is a stage when the prize places are getting close in the tournament (MTT or SNG).
-Bubble is usually starts in a more or less large tournament in a period when there are 5 or 10 remaining players before the money.
-For example, there are 100 paid places, so the bubble period will start when 105-110 players remain in the tournament.
-So the bubble period will last to the moment until the 101th player leave the game.
+Bubble in poker tournaments (more or less large ones) starts when there are 5 or 10 remaining players before the money.
+For example, there are 100 paid places, so the bubble period will start when 105-110 players remain in the tournament, lasting until the 101st player leaves the game.

 Bubble-boy – it is a player who left the tournament at the bubble stage (he was the last player until the prize payouts period started).

-Bumhunter – it is a player whose goal is to find the fishes and weak players and play only with them at the table.
+Bumhunter – it is a player whose goal is to find fish and weak players and play only with them at the table.
 Bumhuntering is one of the important elements of the table selection.

-Button – it is a position at the table before the small and big blinds.
-This position is considered as the most advantageous at the table.
+Button – it is a seat at the table before the small and big blinds.
+The button poker position is considered the most advantageous one.

 Call – it means the equalization of the opponents’ bets.